RelaCtrl: Relevance-Guided Efficient Control for Diffusion Transformers

-According to Corollary~\ref{cor2.5}, the average distance that can be captured by grouped attention in TDSM is $\Omega (\frac{\sqrt{2}}{4}(H+W{{d}_{i}}))$, enabling the modeling of non-local interactions.
-In summary, the random selection in the channel and shuffle operation we introduced disrupts the positional order of tokens.
+\begin{corollary} Let $\bar{d}({{t}_{j}})$ denote the average interactive distance in $c_{rs}^{i}$, and it can be proved that $\bar{d}({{t}_{j}})\approx d({{t}_{j}})$. \end{corollary} According to Corollary~\ref{cor2.5}, the average distance that can be captured by grouped attention in TDSM is $\Omega (\frac{\sqrt{2}}{4}(H+W{{d}_{i}}))$, enabling the modeling of non-local interactions.
+In summary, the random selection in the channel and the shuffle operation we introduced disrupt the positional order of tokens.
 However, since the token order is not explicitly modeled within the self-attention mechanism for visual tasks, this operation does not compromise the effectiveness of the process.
 Nonetheless, the arrangement of input tokens may affect the semantic information embedded in the latent code during recovery.
 To resolve this problem, we propose an inverse recovery operation applied to both the token and channel dimensions following the self-attention computation.
-This overall method with shuffle and recovery is termed the Two Dimensions Shuffle Mixer (TDSM), leverages the capability of this reversible transformation pairs to ensure information preservation during self-attention calculations, thereby enabling efficient non-local information interaction across both the channel and token dimensions.
+This overall method with shuffle and recovery is termed the Two-Dimensional Shuffle Mixer (TDSM), leveraging the capability of these reversible transformation pairs to ensure information preservation during self-attention calculations, thereby enabling efficient non-local information interaction across both the channel and token dimensions.